Chocolate Espresso Martini

 Cocktail glass on a plate with a chocolate drink and espresso beans.

-What is a chocolate espresso martini?
+What is a Chocolate Espresso Martini?

 This boozy drink is a mixture of two classic cocktails - an espresso martini and a chocolate martini.
 Both are fabulous on their own!
 But why not combine them to make an exquisite after-dinner treat!?
 Or even a fancy valentine’s day treat.